How to use the Material Separation Photoshop Plugin

 Tips

-When “Cut Out” or “Fill” is executed, a new layer separate from the original layer is created.
+When “Cut Out” or “Transparency Fill” is executed, a new layer is created that is different from the original layer.

 Example:

-Original layer name: “Original Drawing”
+Original layer name: “Source Image”

-Created layer name: “Original Drawing Cut Out”
+Created layer name: “Source Image Cut Out”

-Plugin Options:
+Plugin options:

-Each function is explained below.
+Each optional setting is explained below.

 A new group will be created and the layer resulting from the cut out will be stored in it.